 In a closely divided decision (5-4), the Supreme Court held that the government could not constitutionally base promotion, transfer, recall, and hiring decisions of low-level employees on one’s political party affiliation.

 Justice William J. Brennan Jr., writing for the majority, made it clear that the Court’s rulings in Elrod v.
 Burns (1976) and Branti v.
 Finkel (1980), both of which found employee dismissal based on patronage grounds unconstitutional, would be extended to the context of government hiring, promotions, and the like.

 Republican Party claimed political patronage served vital interests

 The Republican Party of Illinois claimed two vital interests to be served by the practice of patronage: the hiring and retention of effective employees, and the loyal implementation of policy created by elected officials.

 Brennan rejected both contentions.
 With the former, he responded that the government could dismiss nonperforming employees, no matter their political party affiliation.
 With the latter, Brennan stated that if the government wanted employees loyally to implement its policies, it could fulfill that purpose by appointing and dismissing high-level appointees.

-Supreme Court: Making job contingent on political affiliation violates freedom of association
+Court: Making job contingent on political affiliation violated freedom of association

 Moreover, Brennan stressed that with the hiring function, just because a person does not yet have a particular government job does not mean the government may make receipt of the job contingent on political party affiliation.
 Rather, the justice said that not having access to such jobs because of one’s party affiliation violates freedom of association guaranteed by the Constitution.